Gas Fire Service Cost

 What's Involved in a Gas Fire Service?

-• Check that the ventilation is adequate
+• Ensure that the ventilation is adequate

-• Check that the flue is unobstructed and clear away any waste combustion products
+• Clear away any waste combustion products

 • Conduct a gas flue analyser test

-• Conduct a gas tightness test
+• Carry out a gas tightness test

 Can I Service a Gas Fire Myself?